JoshHeng/GameFinder/README.md

 Contributions, including adding new games and refining descriptions, are welcome!
 Feel free to submit a PR or create an [issue](https://github.com/JoshHeng/GameFinder/issues) for someone else to do it.

+## Adding Games
+### Gradient
+The gradient should use colours from [Chakra UI](https://chakra-ui.com/docs/theming/theme).

+### Tags
+The following tags can be used:
+- drawing
+- words
+- coop
+- trivia
+- action
+- funny
+- personal

 ## Development

 ```bash